infofitsoftware/promptengineering/Module_1.3_Detailed_Lesson_Plan.md

 - Information that contradicts what you know

 **How to Prevent Hallucinations**:
+**Industry Solution**: RAG (Retrieval-Augmented Generation): "The solution is to give the model the right documents to answer from."
 - Ask AI to cite sources
 - Request verification of facts
 - Use specific, factual prompts